 Over the years Tenerife has become a popular holiday destination and it’s easy to see why with dozens of great resorts to choose from.
 From the well-known resorts of Playa las Américas and Los Cristianos, the stunning cliffs at Los Gigantes to the pine forests in the national park…this island has so much more to offer other than great weather.
 So what you waiting for, get booking your flights, you won’t regret it.

 We have been to Tenerife a few times now, each time staying somewhere new.
 We do love the island, it has a lot to offer, whether you’re a family of four or away as a couple you won’t be stuck for adventures and activities.
 Every time we go we love to hire a car and travel around the island, visiting old and new places.
 Hire cars are a popular one in Tenerife, it’s very easy to arrange, most people do this before they travel so all is in place for when you arrive, alternatively, you can queue up at the airport and arrange a car for as many days as you wish.
 A few good companies to look at are Europcar, Thrifty, Auto Reisen, Cicar, Plus Car and Hertz.
-If you do not fancy queuing at the airport after traveling for a few hours get a taxi to your hotel and then if you wish to hire a car from one of the hire car shops in the town, there is plenty to choose from, all reputable firms.
+If you do not fancy queuing at the airport after travelling for a few hours get a taxi to your hotel and then if you wish to hire a car from one of the hire car shops in the town, there is plenty to choose from, all reputable firms.

 There are so many hotels to choose from when you are booking a holiday.
 We would say first of all start thinking of your location, as if you have very young children walking their feet off isn’t always a good idea, you may like a full-blown coastal walk but I doubt they will, especially in the hotter months.
 You will be spoilt for choice with all the hotels in Tenerife, so I doubt you will have a problem finding one.
-Here are some of our favorites: H10 Las Palmeras, Costa Adeje Grand Hotel, Hard Rock Hotel, Catalonia Las Vegas, Hotel Troya, Malibu apartments.
+Here are some of our favourites: H10 Las Palmeras, Costa Adeje Grand Hotel, Hard Rock Hotel, Catalonia Las Vegas, Hotel Troya, Malibu apartments.

 Malibu Apartment is better for families or couples looking for a budget place to stay.